 The Massachusetts Bible Society established the Donald A. Wells Preaching Prize in 2007 to honor Executive Director Emeritus Donald A. Wells and his commitment to social justice.
-The prize is awarded each year to a student from one of the member schools of the Boston Theological Institute for a sermon based on a biblical text that raises an issue of social justice in the contemporary world.
-"Welcoming the Stranger" is the designated theme for 2016.
+The prize includes a check for $1,000 and is awarded each year to a student from one of the member schools of the Boston Theological Interreligious Consortium for a sermon based on a biblical text that raises an issue of social justice in the contemporary world.

 Preaching Prize Winners:

 2022 - 'Let Us Be' - Madison Boboltz, Boston University School of Theology - View sermon

 2020 - 'Of Pandemics and Paracletes' - Scott Donahue-Martens, Boston University School of Theology - View sermon

 2019 - 'Fear Not: Working for Justice in a World Split Asunder' - Mimi Micner, Hebrew College Rabbinical School